 - Brake Cleaner – recommended by Tim at Mind Body Disc, stronger than rubbing alcohol and great at removing dirt, grease, and sticky substances but won’t burn the disc as quickly as acetone

 When you’re done, make sure you rinse off all the chemicals so that they do not affect the dye job.

 One word of precaution: Use cotton balls and don’t scrub or scrape hard on soft plastics.
 This may sound like a no-brainer but when you’re in the middle of scrubbing it’s easy to forget and leave scratch marks.
 Specifically Innova Pro and G-Star, Prodigy 400G, and other soft and gummy types of plastics are susceptible.

 Prepare Your Golf Disc Dye

 There are many options so do your research in the planning phase.
 I’ve tried a number of dyes including Rit Dye and Indigo but I prefer iDye Poly above all others.
-Jacquard Products was kind enough to send me a sample of each of their iDye Poly colors for testing and we’ll post a separate article testing each of the colors in the near future.
+Jacquard Products was kind enough to send me a sample of each of their iDye Poly colors for testing and we’ll discuss some other ways to use the dye in additional articles.

 I’ve learned the hard way that simply mixing dye and water is not sufficient, especially when dying translucent plastic like Champion.
 Boiling the water before you add the iDye Poly helps the powder to dissolve.
 It’s important to use a mixture of water and some chemical for the dye to set in, I recommend using acetone.
 I devised an experiment to determine exactly how much acetone to mix with water and tested different rations.
 I’ll spare you the details and tell you that a 3:1 mixture of acetone to water works best across all plastics.
 You can see the lines with the 75% label are darkest on all the discs in the image below.